 Acoustic science programs are offered through many universities, and such programs may culminate in a Master of Science or Master of Engineering in Acoustics.
+Doctoral programs are also available.
 There are many divisions of acoustics that can be studied, from speech and vibrations to aeroacoustics and underwater acoustics.
 Students can focus on acoustics in music or explore how humans and animals react to noise.
+You can find the following subjects in acoustics classes:

 List of Acoustic Science Classes